harishkumar888/100DaysOfCode/README.md

 Fixed 100DaysOfCode code.

 6. June 5, 2018
-Watched the memoru management module of the pluralsight c++ course.
+Watched the memory management module of the pluralsight c++ course.

 7. June 6, 2018